 Rodger, Victor (1969 - ) is a playwright and scriptwriter of Samoan heritage.
 Born in Christchurch, Rodger was a journalist for several years before studying at Toi Whakaari New Zealand Drama School in Wellington.
-Rodger has been a writer and storyliner for the long-running television soap opera Shortland Street since 2000.
+Rodger was a writer and storyliner for the long-running television soap opera Shortland Street from 2000-2015.

 Rodger’s theatre work deals with race, racism and identity.
 His first play, Sons, premiered at the The Court in 1995.
 In 1997, Cunning Stunts was produced by Young and Hungry Theatre Company.
 Rodger rewrote Sons in 1998, and performed at Downstage Theatre in Wellington, winning four Chapman Tripp Theatre Awards including Most Outstanding New Writer and Most Outstanding New New Zealand play.
 Sons was published by Huia in 2008.

 In 2001, Rodger won the Sunday Star-Times Bruce Mason Playwriting Award.
 His third play, Ranterstantrum (2002), was lauded by the Evening Post as ‘a triumph over stereotype’.